abishekc/sleep_norms/README.md

 [Local Server Setup]:

-# Sleep Normas
+# Sleep Norms
 ## Local Server Setup
 ** We are using MAMP (My Apache - MySQL - PHP server), but any such equivalent program can be utilized (WAMP, XAMPP, etc.) **

-The latest version of MAMP is located [here](https://www.mamp.info/en/downloads/)
+The latest version of MAMP is located [here](https://www.mamp.info/en/downloads/).

 Download the latest version, follow set up and open preferences pane.
 Note: MAMP Pro is not required in order for the simple server to work.